Insality/defold-deployer/README.md

 - Repair dependencies, if they are corrupted

 ## Install
-For bob build tool you need to install java 1.8
+For bob build tool you need to install java JDK: https://openjdk.java.net/projects/jdk/11/

 For ios deploy by cable you need to install:
 - *ios-deloy*: https://github.com/ios-control/ios-deploy